AminBhst/brisk/README.md

 ## Download

-Installation files for Windows and Linux(rpm,deb,tar.gz) are available at [Github Releases](https://github.com/AminBhst/brisk/releases/)
+Installation files for Windows,Linux and macOS are available at [Github Releases](https://github.com/AminBhst/brisk/releases/)

 ## Features